-One of our favourite things about living in the UK is the ease (once you’ve got through airport security checks and negotiated the current travel restrictions) of being able to pop on a short flight to a different country and immersing ourselves in a totally different culture for a weekend city break with kids.
-We’re so lucky to have such a variety of culture and history on our doorstep in Europe and we’ve had some amazing family city breaks, including Reykjavik, Lisbon and Nuremberg thanks to Easyjet and Ryanair.
+One of our favourite things about living in the UK is the ease (once you’ve got through airport security check) of being able to pop on a short flight to a different country and immersing ourselves in a totally different culture for a European city break with kids.
+We’re so lucky to have such a variety of culture and history on our doorstep in Europe and we’ve had some amazing family city breaks, including Reykjavik, Lisbon and Nuremberg.

 So I’ve reached out to some fellow travel bloggers for their suggestions of alternative European city breaks with kids, including city breaks with toddlers.
 I’ve already found so much inspiration from this for weekend breaks with kids, and hope you do to.
 You may also want to check out our suggestions of ‘Places to visit in Europe in Summer to avoid the crowds’.

 Now put your feet up with a cuppa, as this is a bumper of a post.
 Here are the best family city breaks in Europe, that are a little bit out of the ordinary.